Hold PTC India; target of Rs 65: Sharekhan

 Sharekhan's research report on PTC India

+PTC India’s reported standalone EBITDA of Rs.
+102 crore (up 7.9% y-o-y; up 9.7% q-o-q) was above our estimate due to higher -than-expected power trading volume.
 Gross margin declined by 4.2% y-o-y to 6.23 paisa per unit.
 The company is likely to operationalise ~950 MW of new PPAs, which would drive volume growth.
 Board of Directors has recommended resolution to shareholders to dilute/divest its stake in PTC India Financial Services Limited and PTC Energy Limited, but deteriorating financial performance could delay/impact value unlocking.
-We maintain our Hold rating on PTC India with a revised PT of Rs.
-65.

 Outlook